-Despite the challenges presented by the 2019/20 bushfires and the COVID-19 global pandemic.
-South Australia has seen a significant number of major projects get underway, worth billions of dollars.
+Despite the challenges presented by the COVID-19 global pandemic and natural disasters such as bushfires and flooding, South Australia has seen a significant number of major projects get underway, worth billions of dollars.
 The South Australian Government is committed to the recovery and growth of the state's visitor economy.